 The Federal Reserve Bank of New York works to promote sound and well-functioning financial systems and markets through its provision of industry and payment services, advancement of infrastructure reform in key markets and training and educational support to international institutions.

-See the other award-winning schools below.
+See the award-winning schools from the Second District competition below.

 Rutgers University - New Brunswick

 Hamilton College, Manhattan College, New York Institute of Technology, Rutgers University - Newark, St. Francis College, SUNY - Oneonta